pastelmind/vhtml-types/README.md

 # vhtml-types

+## This package is deprecated.
+Please use [@types/vhtml](https://www.npmjs.com/package/@types/vhtml) instead.

+The following content has been preserved for historical purposes.

+## Introduction

 This project provides TypeScript type definitions (`.d.ts`) for [vhtml](https://github.com/developit/vhtml).
 It generates type definitions for JSX by extracting and transforming interfaces from [@types/react](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/react/index.d.ts).

 ## Installation and Usage

-NOTE: This type definition has been submitted to [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped/pull/50147) and is awaiting approval.
-The following instructions are meant to be a temporary measure.
+~~NOTE: This type definition has been submitted to [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped/pull/50147) and is awaiting approval.
+The following instructions are meant to be a temporary measure.~~ <ins>PR accepted!</ins>

 First, install vhtml and vhtml-types.